 You may also experience pain from testing or treatment for your cancer.

 Cancer pain is broken down into specific types to help target treatment.

 - Acute Pain: Acute pain may be severe, but it lasts only a short period of time.
 An injury is usually the cause of acute pain for a cancer patient.

 - Chronic Pain: Chronic pain lasts longer than three months and can be mild to severe.
 Chronic pain is a disease that doesn’t usually resolve, but it can be managed with medication.

 - Breakthrough Pain: Breakthrough pain is usually associated with chronic pain and causes an increase in your pain level beyond what you normally feel.
 It may be brought on by an activity or your cancer treatment, or have no known cause at all.

-The pain experts at Metro Denver Pain Management can develop an individualized treatment plan to provide relief from your pain.
+The pain experts at Metro Denver Pain Management (MD Pain) can develop an individualized treatment plan to provide relief from your pain.

 - Oral Medication: Oral pain medication comes in many forms, including pills, dissolvable lozenges, and liquids.
 Your pain medicine physician works with you to find the one you tolerate the best.

 - Pain Patch: A pain patch is applied to your skin and delivers a steady stream of medication over 2-3 days.